fliphess/miicam/README.md

 This projects provides an alternate firmware for the Xiaomi Chuangmi 720p IP Camera's.
 These camera's, based on the Grain Media GM8136S SOC, normally only work using the cloudbased app.
-With this firmware I'll try to offer other methods of using this webcam that do not require an internet uplink.
+With this firmware an alternate method of using this webcam is created that does not require an internet uplink.

 **Please read the [security considerations in the wiki](https://github.com/fliphess/chuangmi-720p-hack/wiki/Security-Considerations).**